-- Any potential impacts of the works are expected to be temporary, short-term, non-significant, and limited to the construction phase. - Measures will be in place to ensure appropriate removal and disposal of waste. - Works are programmed to only take 6 nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00. - Residual impacts are considered to be beneficial for the travelling public which may use this stretch of carriageway.
-In addition, improved road surface will reduce the noise levels from travelling public and in turn will reduce disruption to the receptors located in proximity to the scheme. - The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP are put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented.
+- Measures will be in place to ensure appropriate removal and disposal of waste. - Works are programmed to only take 6 nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00. - The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP are put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented.